microsoft/vscode-cpptools/Extension/readme.developer.md

 This will just run the tests for the given scenario.
 You can pass in the folder name (in `test/scenarios` or a full path to a folder with `assets` and `tests`)

-> `yarn test reset` - remove the isolated vscode environment
+> `yarn test reset` - remove the isolated VSCode environment

-This will completely remove the isolated vscode environement for this repository, including cache, extensions, and configuration for the isolated environment.
+This will completely remove the isolated VSCode environement for this repository, including cache, extensions, and configuration for the isolated environment.

-> `yarn test install` - install the isolated vscode environment
+> `yarn test install` - install the isolated VSCode environment

-This installs the isolated vscode environment if it is not currently installed for this repository.
+This installs the isolated VSCode environment if it is not currently installed for this repository.
 This is done automatically when running the tests, but can be run manually.

 > `yarn test regen` - update the pick lists in `.vscode/launch.json` for any new scenarios.